Thurrock services: Location

 The service area, owned by Moto, is accessible from junction 30 and 31 of the M25 motorway.
-Amenities include a Travelodge hotel.
+Amenities include an Ibis Budget hotel(formerly Travelodge).
 The main entrance leads onto a first floor concourse containing shops and food services.
 The toilets are located on the ground floor.

 Part of the service station overlooks a lake, which was constructed from a former gravel pit.

 History

-The site was offered for sale by the landowner to Granada (now Moto Hospitality) in 1976.
-The area was used for heavy industry and included several pylons, gasometers and industrial sheds.
+The site was offered for sale by the landowner to Granada (now Moto Hospitality), and at the time contained heavy industry and included several pylons, gasometers and industrial sheds.
 The land had been used for landfill waste, leading to concerns about a build up of methane underneath any development.
 The sale did not go ahead, but in 1986 the Department of Transport announced that bids would be considered for a 40 acre site next to M25 junction 31.

 Granada announced the following year they intended to build the services, but Esso won the construction contract.
 Work began in 1988, but was delayed by an objection to the building design from the local planning authority.
 The services opened in 1990.